Kojonkler/Paint4.0/README.md

 # Paint4.0

-One of my first applications
+One of the first applications that I made back in 2016